Atlantic City about halfway to easing debt burden

 The current debt will be paid off in 2042.

-Most of the debt payments in the 2021 budget are covered by $26 million in state Consolidated Municipal Property Tax Relief Aid, which pays off qualified bonds taken out after 2015.
+Most of the debt payments in the 2021 budget are covered by $26 million in state Consolidated Municipal Property Tax Relief Aid (CMPTRA), which pays off qualified bonds taken out after 2015.

-In years when the casinos pay less than $150 million in payments in lieu of taxes, the city also gets 1.25% of gross casino revenues, called the Investment Alternative Tax, to help pay down its debt.
+In years when the casinos pay less than $150 million in payment in lieu of taxes (PILOT) payments, the city also gets 1.25% of gross casino revenues, called the Investment Alternative Tax (IAT), to help pay down its debt.
 The city budget anticipates receiving $22 million in IAT funds this year.

 Councilman Kaleem Shabazz said belt tightening does not have to mean giving up on making improvements in the city.